hiddy0329/furima-36958/README.md

 ### Association
 - belongs_to :user
 - has_one    :order
+- has_one_attached :image

+- extend ActiveHash::Associations::ActiveRecordExtensions
+- belongs_to :category
+- belongs_to :state
+- belongs_to :postage
+- belongs_to :region
+- belongs_to :shipping_date

 ## ordersテーブル
 | user                 | references | null: false, foreign_key: true |